 Show Up to the Audition Like You Already Have the Part [3]

-Part one showed where the money in this industry actually goes.
+I’ve spent more than a decade waxing philosophical on the state of the entertainment industry, and now I’ve finally gotten all my thoughts in one place.
+This is the third installment in my series — part one showed where the money in this industry actually goes.
 It is not gone.
 Part two examines the industry's favorite excuse, that the audience has disappeared.
 It has not.
 The data says otherwise, by tens of millions of people.
-Together, the two essays make one point: the scarcity you have been told to accept is a story, not a fact.
-So what do you do with that.
+Together, these two essays essentially make one point: the scarcity you have been told to accept is a story, not a fact.

 The Audition Has Already Started

-Most independent filmmakers, musicians, writers, and artists of every kind walk into meetings the same way: as someone waiting for permission.
-Needing something from a person who has it.
-Believing the institution across the table holds the power, and that the meeting's only job is to convince them to share some of it.
+Most independent filmmakers, musicians, writers, and artists of every kind walk into meetings as someone waiting for permission, mistakenly believing the institution across the table holds all the cards, and that the meeting's only job is to convince them to give you a small piece of it.

 The Infrastructure Exists Now